Kristina01111000/notesforresume/README.md

 # notesforresume
-List of Notes for resume webiste
+List of Notes for resume website

+- get good image